mhdehshiri/mhdehshiri.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a is a master student at the MLCM Lab. my research interests include causal structure learning , causal representation learning.
-{style="text-align: justify;"}
+I am currently a Master's student in the ECE department at the University of Tehran.
+I am actively engaged in research within the Machine Learning and Computational Modeling Lab, under the supervision of <a href="https://scholar.google.com/citations?user=FTcata0AAAAJ&hl=en" target="_blank"> Babak Nadjar Araabi</a> and <a href="https://scholar.google.ca/citations?user=Lc1LZWIAAAAJ&hl=en" target="_blank"> Hamid Soltanian-Zadeh</a>, where my Master's thesis focuses on developing causal discovery methods to extract brain-effective connectomes.
+Moreover, I am working on <a>identifiablity</a> and <a>Causal representation learning</a> to build more robust models for domain generalization. {style="text-align: justify;"}